Our key purpose

 Specifically, we will endeavour to:

-- Enable each student to develop personally, socially and intellectually through engaging in a broad range of learning experiences.
+- Enable each student to develop personally, social and intellectually through engaging in a broad range of learning experiences.

 - Enable all students to make the most of their intellectual ability through the attainment of high academic standards.